Soldiers. The Ultimate Embedded Reporters

 A New Kind of Colonialism

 Too often, U.S. media misses the global aspects of a news story.
 Here, Timothy Snyder, the Yale professor and author of On Tyranny, puts forward his thesis on Putin's global strategy in Ukraine.
-By cutting off Ukrainian grain exports to Africa and Asia, Putin hopes to blame food shortages on the West's support for Ukraine.
+By cutting off Ukrainian grain exports to Africa and Asia, he hopes to blame food shortages on the West's support for Ukraine.

 The Propaganda War Started Years Ago

-In 2017, Russia's propaganda machine was revving up for war.
+In 2017, Putin's propaganda machine was revving up for war.
 As author and translator Jenny Croft pointed out in her recent review of I Will Die in a Foreign Land, "the Russo-Ukrainian war did not start with Russia’s invasion of Ukraine on 24 February 2022.
 The conflict goes back to 2014 and the so-called Revolution of Dignity, when after months of protest against a corrupt Ukrainian government strengthening ties with Vladimir Putin, Kyiv erupted in violent clashes that culminated in the deaths of more than 100 protesters and the removal of the Ukrainian president, Viktor Yanukovich."

 As Croft points out, Ukraine's ouster of the Russian-backed Yanukovich was illusory.
 Russia retaliated by annexing Crimea and backing pro-Russian separatists in the eastern Ukrainian regions of Donbas and Luhansk.
-These moves were accompanied by propaganda like the video shown above.
+These chess moves were accompanied by propaganda like the video shown here.
 If you didn't know it was real, you might be forgiven for thinking the videographer was channeling Cabaret. with this ode to Uncle Vova, the affectionate name for Vladimir Putin.

 The twenty-first century has come, the earth is tired of war,